zdwatts/zdwatts/README.md

 ## I'm a Father, Husband, Writer, and Developer!

 - 🔭 I’m currently working on an epic fantasy novel.
-- 🌱 I’m currently teaching Python/Flask
+- 🌱 I’m currently using Remix and React to build a fast single-page app
-- 👯 I’m looking to collaborate on any full-stack apps you want help with.
-- 🤔 I’m looking for help with improving my CSS/design skills.
+- 🤔 I’m looking for help with improving my TypeScript skills.
 - 💬 Ask me about heavy metal 🤘
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Before becoming a programmer, I was a general manager at a disaster restoration company.